Treating hair loss

 Artificial hair implantation carries serious risks of infection and scarring, but clinics may be reluctant to inform people of the possible complications to avoid losing potential clients.

-Artificial hair implantation is not recommended by dermatologists due to the risk of complications such as:
+Artificial hair implantation isn't recommended by dermatologists because of the risk of complications such as:

 - synthetic fibres falling out